Student talking with an advisor in their office

 How to Appeal a Financial Aid Denial due to SAP

 If you are denied financial aid due to SAP, you can appeal.
-Complete a Financial Aid SAP Appeal form along with a written statement and supporting documents.
-Acceptable supporting documents include doctors’ notes, court documents, etc. Submit these to the Office of Financial Aid.
+Complete a financial aid SAP appeal form and a written statement and supporting documents.
+Acceptable supporting documents include doctors’ notes, court documents, etc. Submit these to the office of financial aid.

 What Happens After Your Appeal is Denied?